Existence, uniqueness and homogenization of nonlinear parabolic problems with dynamical boundary conditions in perforated media: Abstract

 \section{Abstract}

-We consider a nonlinear parabolic problem with dynamical boundary conditions in a media perforated by periodically distributed holes of size $\varepsilon$.
+We consider a nonlinear parabolic problem with nonlinear dynamical boundary conditions of {\it pure-reactive} type in a media perforated by periodically distributed holes of size $\varepsilon$.
+The novelty of our work is to consider a nonlinear model where the nonlinearity also appears in the boundary.
 The existence and uniqueness of solution is analyzed.
-Moreover, passing to the limit when $\varepsilon$ goes to zero, a new nonlinear parabolic problem defined on a unified domain without holes with zero Dirichlet boundary condition and with extra-terms coming from the influence of the dynamical boundary conditions is rigorously derived.
+Moreover, passing to the limit when $\varepsilon$ goes to zero, a new nonlinear parabolic problem defined on a unified domain without holes with zero Dirichlet boundary condition and with extra-terms coming from the influence of the nonlinear dynamical boundary conditions is rigorously derived.

 { \bf AMS classification numbers:} 35B27, 35K57 \\

 { \bf Keywords:} Homogenization; perforated media; dynamical boundary conditions